8ballshotcaller/SHOT-CALLER/README.md

-Shot Caller
+Shot Caller~

-I’ll Call the Shots.

-Shot Caller is a mobile-first pool shot planning tool designed to help players visualize and choose practical shots based on the actual layout of the table.
+A mobile-first pool shot planning tool designed to help players choose practical shots based on the actual layout of the table.

-Place the cue ball and object ball on the table, select a pocket or let Shot Caller choose one, and get a calculated shot route with visual guidance for the cue-ball aim, object-ball path, cuts, and banks.
+Place the cue ball and object ball on the table, select a pocket or let Shot Caller choose for you, then get a calculated shot route with visual guidance for the cue-ball aim and object-ball path.

-Shot Caller also supports adding an 8-ball as an obstruction, allowing you to model situations where the cue ball’s direct path to the object ball is blocked.
+Shot Caller also supports adding an 8-ball as an obstruction or another one of yours for combination.

-Features
+Features~

 * Mobile-first 2:1 pool table
 * Interactive ball placement